 - Insane Statistics: Jerry Rice rewrote the receiving record book as a player by putting up statistics that will always stand out.
 It’s almost certain that any discussion about great receivers will include Jerry Rice.
-This ensures that he will remain relevant, and thus valuable, to collectors.
+This ensures he will remain relevant, and thus valuable, to collectors.

 - Colored Border: The 1986 Topps set featured a color border instead of the white border that many sets from this era had.
 Colored borders make any blemish on the edge of the card noticeable.
 This makes it very difficult to find gem mint cards from this set.

 - Centering Issues: The 1986 Topps set had centering issues.
 It’s very common to find cards from this set that are off-centered.
 Because of the green border and the centering problems, perfect Jerry Rice rookies are extremely valuable even though Topps made a lot of these cards.

 1986 Topps Football Set Details

 The 1986 Topps football card set featured 396 cards.
 The front design has a green background with white stripes.
 This was intended to be a play on the green grass of a football field with white lines.
 The Jerry Rice rookie is the key card in the set, but it also features the rookie cards of several other Hall of Famers including Reggie White, Steve Young, Bruce Smith, and Andre Reed.
 Reggie White and Steve Young both had 1984 USFL cards before this set.
 The set also had rookie cards of Boomer Esiason and William “The Refrigerator” Perry.

 Each pack came with one card from a 26-card insert set, “1,000 Yard Club,” that featured players who rushed or received for 1,000 yards.
 Jerry Rice was not included in the set because he only had 927 receiving yards in his rookie season.